 Prescription drug abuse and misuse is a growing issue, with opioid abuse now the leading cause of accidental deaths in the U.S.1 Reversing this trend will require a focused, population-wide approach. with one in five high school seniors reporting that they have misused prescription drugs,2 reaching students early is now more important than ever.

 DACCO Behavioral Health has partnered with education technology company EVERFI to provide RxSmart, an innovative digital course that arms high school students with the knowledge and tools to make healthy, informed decisions when it comes to prescription medications.
-Through interactive scenarios and self-guided activities, students learn the facts about drugs, how to properly use and dispose of them, and how to step in when faced with a situation involving misuse.
+Through interactive scenarios and self-guided activities, students learn the facts about pharmaceutical medications, how to use and dispose of them, and how to step in when faced with a situation involving misuse.

 RxSmart Course Highlights